 Because we’ve clearly established that upright vacuums are out of the question, is there anything you can use?

 The answer is yes, and you have more options than you might think.

 Canister Vacuums – These are significantly lighter, which means no more damage risks for your floor.
 They don’t have a rotating beater bar, but they will be somewhat awkward for everyday use.
 However, this is still a good option, considering your alternative is a dustpan and broom.

 Lightweight Stick Vacuum Cleaner – This is the most ideal option for use on hardwood floors.
 They won’t scrape your floor because they lack any stiff bristles on their head (in fact, they only have an attachment for carpets, and another for bare floors).
-They also happen to be cordless – at least most of them, which also means it’s easy for you to remove them for a very quick clean-up.
-You’ll be able to clean up your house easily, whether you have several pets, a family gathering, or just aren’t the cleanest person.
+They also happen to be cordless – at least most of them, which also means it’s easy for you to use them for a very quick clean-up.
+You’ll be able to clean up your house easily – whether you have several pets, a family gathering, or just aren’t the cleanest person.

 How Often Should You Vacuum?

 The truth is that there’s no universal or set rule that dictates how often you should vacuum your hardwood floors.
 If the floor is in a low-traffic area, once a week is usually more than sufficient.
 If it’s a high-traffic area, you should probably vacuum that area more often.

 Basically, you need to maintain hardwood floors as best as possible.
 If there are any spills, you need to clean them immediately with a microfiber soft cloth – otherwise, it’ll damage the floor and leave it dull and scratched.
 In the same way, you need to make sure any mop you use is made from microfiber, instead of the usual mops that can cause small scratches on the surface of your floors.